darylgouilard/vietnamdataapp/README.md

 ![Capture](https://user-images.githubusercontent.com/63649138/183244933-df54022e-4ea2-4d75-8c86-11d76304e2c2.PNG)

 ## Folders:
--data: The backbone of the app, which is also the folder that contains all the data of Vietnam's 2022 World Cup Asian Qualifiers and AFF Cup 2020 campaigns (with an addition of Vietnam U23's data from the U23 Asian Cup 2022 - the data is not presented in the app, but it is in the folder since I find it relevant and I could not use it for an article that I planned right after Vietnam U23's elimination from the competition)
+-data: The backbone of the app, which is also the folder that contains all the data of Vietnam's 2022 World Cup Asian Qualifiers and AFF Cup 2020 campaigns (with an addition of Vietnam U23's data from the U23 Asian Cup 2022).

--pages: This is the folder that contains the Python codes that run each 'Data page' of the app
+-pages: This is the folder that contains the Python codes that run each 'Data page' of the app.

 ## Files:
 -MultiPage.py: Originally the code of Prakhar Rathi (https://towardsdatascience.com/creating-multipage-applications-using-streamlit-efficiently-b58a58134030), the code in this file allows the app to run with the multipage functionality.